DomenicScarcella/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?

-  * A variables is a container that has a unique name, so the data inside that particular container can be accessed by calling the variable name.
+  * A variable is a container that has a unique name, so the data inside that particular container can be accessed by calling the variable name.

 4. What is the purpose of using functions in code?